 Cockapoos tend to be on the small side when it comes to dogs and thus don’t require too much space.
 They should have enough room to walk around and ideally an outdoor space to get some exercise.
-Those with small apartments might be better off with a toy cockapoo rather than a maxi variety.
+Those with small apartments might be better off with a toy variety rather than a maxi variety.

 Do Cockapoos Like to Play?

 Cockapoos have moderate energy levels, which means they’re active but also enjoy relaxing indoors.
 They’re perfect for families that enjoy physical activity but have time commitments that prevent them from being outside constantly.
-Ideally, a cockapoo should receive at least 15 minutes of exercise a day.
+Ideally, your puppy should receive at least 15 minutes of exercise a day.
 This need can be met with a walk around the block, a quick jog or a game of tag in the backyard.

 Can Cockapoos Be Left Alone?

 Once a cockapoo is properly trained, you can leave it home alone for periods of time without worrying about your property being destroyed.
 Moreover, the older a cockapoo gets, the better it is at holding its bladder.
-However, a cockapoo should not be left alone for more than eight hours at a time.
+However, they should not be left alone for more than eight hours at a time.
 Leaving it alone for too long can cause anxiety or compel your dog to behave badly.

 Training: Teaching a Cockapoo